jourquin/Box-Cox-Lambdas-Heuristic/README.md

 returns the solved model.
 - \_Utils.R : several convenience functions: testing signs of the estimators, retrieving their significance level, draw random combinations of lambda's...
-- \_PlotSettings.R : contains group specific settings used to "optimize" the visual perspectives of the plots.
-Used to make the comparison of the plots easier.

 ## Hash table
 The heuristic stores the already solved logit models in a hash table, which key is based